Northeastern Army: Equipment

 The Fengtian Army's defeat in the First Zhili-Fengtian War spurred Zhang Zuolin to launch a campaign of modernization.
 He poured over 17 million yuan into expanding and improving the Mukden Arsenal, which was overseen by a series of talented superintendents: Tao Zhiping in 1922, Han Linchun in 1923, and Yang Yuting beginning in 1924.
 By 1924, the budget of the Mukden Arsenal was 2 million yuan per month; an enormous investment compared with the Hanyang Arsenal's annual 1916 operating budget of just over a million yuan (before the Warlord Era, the Hanyang Arsenal was the largest in China).
 The arsenal employed a workforce of 20–30,000 that included thousands of foreign specialists brought in from across the globe.
 The main rifle in production was the Mukden Arsenal Mauser, a copy of the Arisaka tweaked by Han Linchun.
-An English arms manufacturer, Francis Sutton, was paid to build a state-of-the-art trench mortar works nearby, and he helped Zhang set up a smuggling operation through Shandong.
+An English arms manufacturer, Francis Sutton, was paid to build a state-of-the-art trench mortar works nearby (Liaoning Trench Mortar Arsenal), and he helped Zhang set up a smuggling operation through Shandong.
 Fengtian was also China's single largest arms importer.
 It purchased weapons from Germany, France, Italy, and especially Japan.
 Important imports included the Type 3 heavy machine gun from Japan and 14 more Renaults from France.
+The Fengtian Army also made effective use of other modern weaponry, such as mines, barbed-wire, armored trains, and tanks.
+Starting in 1925, a chemical weapons plant was built in Mukden and Zhang Zuolin hired German and Russian experts to produce chlorine, phosgene and mustard gas.
 Additional Fengtian-controlled arsenals included one built in Heilongjiang in 1924 and two based in Jinan that were acquired after the Second Zhili-Fengtian War.
 By 1928, the newly constructed arsenals in Manchuria could rival and in some cases exceed the output of the rest of China combined.
-Every month in 1928, the Fengtian Clique produced 7,500 rifles, 70-80 machine guns, 120,000 artillery shells, and about 9 million cartridges, among other equipment.
-The Fengtian Army also made effective use of other modern weaponry, such as mines, barbed-wire, armored trains, and tanks.
-But this extraordinary output put an unsustainable strain on the Manchurian economy.
+Every month in 1928, the Fengtian Clique produced 7,500 rifles, 70–80 machine guns, 120,000 artillery shells, and about 9 million cartridges, among other equipment.
+But this extraordinarily high output put an unsustainable strain on the Manchurian economy.
 After 1929, Zhang Xueliang was forced to cut funding to the arsenal.